SkafteNicki/dtu_mlops/s6_the_cloud/using_the_cloud.md

                 ...
             ```

-    3. Additionally, we probably only want to build the image if the job is running on our main branch e.g. not part
+    3. Additionally, we probably only want to build the image if the job is running on our main branch, i.e. not part
         of a pull request.
 How can you make the `build` job only run on the main branch?

         ??? success "Solution"